Three-Horsemen-of-Software-Engineering/integration_test_example/README.md

    /// enters text to widget that you are focused on.
 This method don't call<br/>
    on edition finished callbacks, so you have to manage it by yourself.<br/>
    `driver.enterText(text);`<br/>
-   ///makes screenshot returns it in png format<br/>
+   ///makes screenshot returns it in png format encoded to List of Integers<br/>
    `driver.driver.screenshot();`<br/>

+   ###Executing

+   To avoid endless apk building you should build it first using `flutter build apk` To run tests use `flutter drive --target=test_driver/integration.dart`